Phala-Network/index-contract/doc/play-with-index.md

 --data  $SOLUTION_DATA \
 --key <sender private key>
 ```
-Note `--id` specifies the task id, you can generate it on your way
+Note `--id` specifies the task id, you can generate it in your way